Sylvexia/personal_research/10-29 Personal Research.md

 	- Trying to get MNIST model running with posit operation
 		- For verifying swapping all `arith` operation to equivalent function call works!
 	- Then we can move all the interface out.
+# Lowering `Affine` and `Memref` operation
+- Review:
+	- We can lower the following:
+		- `arith.add`: map the add to posit function call/declaration
+			- Probably need to use `c++` template for `sub`, `mul`, `div`. for binary operation map to universal library function call.
+		- `arith.const`: Lowering the scalar data to `signless raw data`
+			- Do we need to support tensor type?
+(Haven't seen in the converted model)
+		- `Krnl.global`: Where the model weight and bias is located.
+			- Modify the value attribute tensor data and type
+			- Modify the return type.
+- This week:
+	- Lowering `memref.alloc` and `memref.alloca`type.
+- Recent Goals:
+	- Trying to lower other `memref` ops like `memref.store/load`
+	- Affine dialect is still not handled but it should relatively simple.
+	- The above 2 might potentially have templated way to convert all, I'm currently learn how to write `c++` template
+	- There are 2 main cli tool in `onnx-mlir` project
+		- `onnx-mlir-opt`:
+			- For separating or testing the pass in the project.
+			- So far all our custom pass `--convert-arith-to-posit-func` is tested here.
+		- `onnx-mlir`:
+			- Main tool, for consuming the `.onnx` model and output the `.so` model.
+			- Our current goal is port our `--convert-arith-to-posit-func` to this and run without any issue.
+	- Summarize:
+		- For our current goal, is to put our custom pass into whole project, and be able to run MNIST model inference end-to-end.

 # How does affine works?
 - Motivation:
 	- Since we might need to handle the affine operation return type, it's probably good to figure out what did it do.